Patient and Public Topic Suggestions

 Led by: Dr. Craig Mitton, Centre for Clinical Epidemiology and Evaluation, Vancouver Coastal Health Research Institute; School of Population and Public Health, University of British Columbia

-Public Health Implications of SARS-CoV-2 VOC: Living Rapid Review Completed
+Public Health and Health Systems Impacts of SARS-CoV-2 Variants of Concern: Rapid Scoping Review Completed

 View Findings